tzs34/FormTest/README.md

 ## To run the project

 1. Clone the repo to your local machine
-2. You will have to supply a .env file with the url to upload the pdf - this is in the task description.
+2. You will have to supply a .env file in the root of the project, with the url to upload the pdf - this is in the task description.
 The endpoint should have the key 'REACT_APP_S3_BUCKET_ENDPOINT'.
 3. Run ' npm install' to install the required dependencies.
 4. Run 'npm start', this command runs the app in the development mode
 5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.